 - Rubbish and recycling bins

 - Putting washed dishes back in the cupboard

-- Help with dinner - frying, cooking rice, cutting up vegetables etc
+- Help with meal prep - frying, cooking rice, cutting up vegetables etc

 Yes, most of the time!
-They often try complaining to get out of their daily chores.
+They complain to get out of their chores.

 They can complain and that's okay.
 But, still, it needs to be done.
 Yes, it's a pain in the beginning but it gets better later on.
-And when everybody understands their responsibility in your household, it is more orderly and you have fewer worries.
+And when everybody understands their responsibility in your household, it becomes more orderly and fewer worries.

 Be consistent, and everybody needs to be consistent too!

-Here are some articles why doing chores is essential to creating a balance in the family.
+Here are some articles about why doing chores is essential to creating a balance in the family.